avoidant/avoidant.github.io/_posts/2017-09-03-starting-a-new-job.md

 published: false
 layout: post-no-feature
 title: Starting a new job
+description: >-
+  Once again I'm back in the saddle with a new job, but this time an activity I hate doing
+tags: 'public speaking, fear'
 ---
 I'd been looking for a new job for a while now and had begun to give up hope.
 Nearly all the companies where I had applied during the past few years had rejected me, and since the jobs were ones for which I was qualified, I began to suspect that I had simply become too old for them.